kamaleshwaran969496/kamaleshwaran969496/README.md

 🔹 Improve understanding of **low-power system design and communication protocols**.

-🔹 Build and document projects combining **AIML, IoT, and embedded systems**.
+🔹 Build and document projects combining **ML, IoT, and embedded systems**.

 🔹 Develop practical skills for **engineering and problem-solving** in this domain.